Asymptotic Behaviour of Semigroup Traces and Schatten Classes of Resolvents: Certain overall cases

 where the left-hand side of (\ref{resolvent-q-n}) is finite by condition (ii).
-By the same condition, similarly to (\ref{resolvent-q}) and (\ref{resolvent-q-norm}), we also get the $\calL^1$-Bochner integral for the Laplace transform of the power $q$, and:
+By the same condition, similarly to (\ref{resolvent-q}) and (\ref{resolvent-q-norm}), we also get a $\calL^1$-Bochner integral for a Laplace transform of the power $q$:

 Since by Proposition \ref{Bochner}, the integrand in (\ref{resolvent-1-n}) is $\norm{\cdot }_1$-integrable, we obtain for any $q>p$: